osmanGuler19/Student_Project_Tokenizer/README.md

 # Student_Project_Tokenizer
-This is a file read and tokeniz project.
+This is a file read and tokenize project.
 It is good for reading file and tokenize strings